 Golden Gate University has authorized the National Student Clearinghouse to provide transcript ordering online at studentclearinghouse.org.
 Students can order transcripts using any major credit card; the credit card will only be charged after the order has been completed.
 The Clearinghouse website will walk students through placing of the order, including delivery options and fees.
 Students can order as many transcripts as they like in a single session.
-A processing fee of \$2.25 will be charged per recipient.
+A processing fee of \$2.50 will be charged per recipient.
 Order updates will be emailed to the student.
 Students can also track the order online.

-Transcript orders should be submitted online through GGU4YOU using the link on the "Student" menu.
-Students who do not have a GGU4YOU account may submit requests online at studentclearinghouse.org.
+Transcript orders should be submitted online through the National Student Clearinghouse at getmytranscript.com.
 Students unable to submit an online request may submit a written offline request for an additional charge.
 Offline requests should either be mailed or faxed to the Office of Records and Registration, Golden Gate University, 536 Mission Street, San Francisco, CA 94105-2968; phone 415-442-7200; fax 415-442-7223.
 E-mailed requests will not be accepted.
 The student must sign and date the request and provide payment in the form of cash, check or money order (made out to "Golden Gate University") or a credit card number with expiration date and billing address.
-The university offers two processing services:
+The university offers three processing services:

-- Regular service mailed out within 10 business days - Rush service mailed out by the next business day via overnight delivery (two-day delivery to PO boxes and international addresses) Requests must be received by 4 pm Pacific time to receive rush service the following day.
+- Electronic PDF sent within 2 business days (available through NSC orders only) - Regular service mailed out within 10 business days - Rush service mailed out by the next business day via overnight delivery (two-day delivery to PO boxes and international addresses) Requests must be received by 4 pm Pacific time to receive rush service the following day.
 Rush service fulfillment time may extend up to five business days for students who attended before 1985, as records prior to that year are manually archived.

-Each transcript is \$10 if requested online (plus \$2.25 per recipient) and \$15 if requested offline.
+Each transcript is \$10 if requested online (plus \$2.50 per recipient) and \$15 if requested offline.
 Rush service requests will be charged an additional \$20 per recipient address or hold for pick-up or \$30 per non-US recipient address.